Backup your data automatically on Linux

-Backups are one of the most important things when running a server where are clients' data and files.
-These two scripts help backup your important data from MySQL / MariaDB and all the files from website's folder.
-You can put both of these scripts in the same file, but I like to keep them separated.
+Backups are one of the most important aspects of running a server that houses client data and files.
+These two scripts assist in backing up important data from MySQL / MariaDB and all files from the website's folder.
+Both of these scripts can be placed in the same file, but I prefer to keep them separate.

 Backup MySQL / MariaDB databases